cshandley-uk/bash_glim/README.md

 Disks utility, without resorting to the terminal!

-Alternatively you can try using `format_empty_disk.sh`, my experimental new script which will ask you a few questions before before setting-up an empty disk with GLIM's recommended two partition set-up (plus a BIOS Boot partition), ready to use with `glim.sh` itself.
+Alternatively you can try using `format_empty_disk.sh`, my experimental new script which will ask you a few questions before before setting-up an empty disk with GLIM's recommended two partition GPT set-up (plus a BIOS Boot partition), ready to use with `glim.sh` itself.
 I've tried to make it safe, so for example it shouldn't delete any partitions, only create new ones...
 And in the event of any errors, the script should stop rather than risk doing anything wrong.